Become the Best Hashtags Generator You Need

 The answer is simple.
 Research.
 You need to start with the product or service you are offering.
 Those will form the foundation of your hashtag efforts.
 If you are into selling handmade bags, then the easiest and first of all hashtags should be # handmadebags # bags, etc.

 When you are using hashtags specific to your product, try to use niche hashtags so that they are not lost in a crowded wall of hashtags that sees millions of posts, each day.

-The image below shows you how the followership for each handle differ and take a wild guess, as to which one you should use for your post.
-Each of the three have varied levels of followership:
+The image below shows you how the followership for each handle differs and take a wild guess, as to which one you should use for your post.
+Each of the three has varied levels of followership: